 We get asked lots of questions about reading and phonics and hope that the information on this page will help you to understand our approach to reading and phonics and give you ideas for how you can help at home.

-As soon as children start with us in Reception they are introduced to our main reading scheme Oxford Reading Tree.
+As soon as children start with us in Reception they are introduced to our reading scheme.
 The books are colour coded into bands according to their difficulty as follows:

 Introductory Stage: Lilac

 Stage 1: Pink

 Stage 4: Blue

 Stage 8: Purple

 Stage 10: White

 Stage 12: Brown